Genivia/ugrep/README.md

     -R, --dereference-recursive
             Recursively read all files under each directory.
 Follow all symbolic links, unlike -r.
 When -J1 is specified, files are searched in the same order as specified.
+Note that when no FILE arguments are specified and input is read from a terminal, recursive searches are performed as if -R is specified.
     -r, --recursive
             Recursively read all files under each directory, following symbolic links only if they are on the command line.
 When -J1 is specified, files are searched in the same order as specified.
+    --depth=NUM, -1, -2, -3, -4, -5, -6, -7, -8, -9
+            Restrict recursive searches to NUM (NUM > 0) directory levels deep, where -1 searches the specified path without recursing into subdirectories.
+Enables -R if -R or -r is not specified.

 To recursively list all non-empty files in the working directory, following symbolic links:

     ugrep -Rl ''

+To list all non-empty files in directory `mydir`:

+    ugrep -l '' mydir

+To recursively list all non-empty files on the path specified, while visiting subdirectories only, i.e. directories `mydir/` and subdirectories at one level deeper `mydir/sub/` are visited:

+    ugrep -2 -l '' mydir

 To recursively list all non-empty files in directory `mydir`, not following any symbolic links (except when on the command line such as `mydir`):

     ugrep -rl '' mydir

-To recursively list all non-empty files on the path specified, while visiting sub-directories only, i.e. directories `mydir/` and `mydir/sub/` are visited:

-    ugrep -Rl --max-depth=2 '' mydir

 To recursively list all non-empty files with extension .sh, with `-Osh`: